keunlee/sample-fullstack-app/backend-nodejs/README.md

 ```

 ### Loading Sample Data

+(Skip this step if you've done this already)

 1. From the commandline, change the current working directory to the folder `backend-nodejs`.
 This is the root directory for the node js backend.
 3. Run: `node cli/main.js file resources/data/nyse.csv`